kleinmann-orm/kleinmann-orm/docs/contrib/linters.rst

 PyLint plugin
 =============

-Since Tortoise ORM uses MetaClasses to build the Model objects, PyLint will often not understand how the Models behave.
-We provided a `tortoise.pylint` plugin that enhances PyLints understanding of Models and Fields.
+Since Kleinmann ORM uses MetaClasses to build the Model objects, PyLint will often not understand how the Models behave.
+We provided a `kleinmann.pylint` plugin that enhances PyLints understanding of Models and Fields.

 Usage
 -----